 South Dakota profile

-South Dakota has an incarceration rate of 855 per 100,000 people (including prisons, jails, immigration detention, and juvenile justice facilities), meaning that it locks up a higher percentage of its people than many wealthy democracies do.
+South Dakota has an incarceration rate of 824 per 100,000 people (including prisons, jails, immigration detention, and juvenile justice facilities), meaning that it locks up a higher percentage of its people than any democracy on earth.
 Read on to learn more about who is incarcerated in South Dakota and why.

 7,300 people from South Dakota are behind bars